nes-lab/shepherd/docs/testbed/instance_tud.md

 Each Observer generates a hdf5-file.
 While we used shepherd in the past some postprocessing was generalized and bundled in the [main-datalib](https://pypi.org/project/shepherd_data).
 It is possible to extract logs, calculate metadata and generate plots.

-### Example-workflow
+## Example-Workflow

-First create an experiment and transform it to a task-set for the Testbed:
+First create an experiment and transform it to a task-set for the Testbed.
+With the self-validating experiment we can generate a `TestbedTasks`-config.

 ```Python
 from shepherd_core.data_models import GpioTracing